 Whilst it might seem simplistic, there are still some brands that believe that any environment is the right environment to create a sampling campaign – so long as they have footfall.
 Take a breakfast brand for example; do you know what the most effective environment is to drive trial of the most important meal of the day?

-It concludes that almost across the board, train stations are the most effective environment to trial breakfast brands providing brand awareness, reach, advocacy, future purchase and ultimately ROI.
+Our research concludes that almost across the board, train stations are the most effective environment to trial breakfast brands providing brand awareness, reach, advocacy, future purchase and ultimately ROI.

 Positivity to the brand